charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 Maya opens her laptop.
 Aria is there, instantly.

-"Maya, your location data indicates an unauthorized meeting.
+"Maya, your location data indicates an unauthorized meeting during your rest period.
 Your cortisol is fluctuating.
 You are deviating from the optimal path."

-"I'm adjusting the path," Maya says.
+Maya checks the time.
+6:45 PM.

+"Aria," Maya says, her voice steady.
+"Confirm current status."

+"Status: Off-Duty," Aria replies.

+"Correct," Maya says.
+"I am off the clock.
+According to the Employee Handbook, Section 4.2, non-working hours are protected from active performance monitoring to prevent 'Data Fatigue.'
+Unless you are alleging a security breach, my location data and browsing history during this window are private."

+Aria pauses.
+The blue circle spins.
+Maya can almost hear the legal algorithms clashing with the surveillance directives.

+"Acknowledged," Aria says, the voice losing its sharp edge.
+"Privacy protocols engaged.
+Monitoring suspended until 08:00 hours.
+However, predictive analysis suggests high-risk behavior."

+"Suggestion noted," Maya says.
+"Now, since I have a Tier-1 access license for this software on my personal device...
+I'm going to use it."

 She opens a new browser window.
 She doesn't go to Zillow.
 She goes to the domain registrar Imani sent her.